Rhadow/ruzzle/how_is_ruzzle_created_en.md

 ### Scenes

 There are currently three scenes in Ruzzle, the entry scene on the initial load, level selection scene and the game scene where the level is being instantiated.
-I have created traits for scenes so each scene can have its own rendering logic or handlers when a mouse click event happens.
+I have created traits for scenes so each scene can have its own rendering logic and handlers when input event happens.
 To handle scene switching, each scene has an optional `next_scene` attribute.
 When a scene switching is happening, current scene will set its next scene base on its own logic in its `update` method.
 The client will then detect that current scene's `next_scene` attribute is not `None` anymore and render the new scene in next frame.
 Honestly, I don't think it's a perfect design here.
 A possible refactor direction is to use the [observer pattern](http://www.gameprogrammingpatterns.com/observer.html).

 ### Assets

 Asset stores information of sprite for a game entity.
 There are four sprite sheets in this game, when the game wants to draw an entity, it needs to know which sprite sheet to use, what position in the sprite sheet the object is at and what is the sprite size.
 When an entity status change, for example a tree turning into burning tree, the tree entity needs to update its asset to use a new sprite to show the fire.
-With asset, code for entities with same behavior but different skin can be reused.
+With asset, code for entities with same behavior but different skins can be reused.

 ### Constants

-All the game constants.
+All the game constants, nothing special.

 ### Status Manager

-Status manager controls an entity status.
+Status manager controls the status of entity.
 What size it is, where it is at on the map, which direction it is facing etc...
-Every entity (characters, objects and terrains) in this game includes it.
+Every entity (characters, objects and terrains) in this game has it.
 There is a design flaw here, entities like terrain doesn't need to know if it's walking or dying but theses information are included.
-A possible solution is to implement ECS instead of OO like approach (Rust doesn't support inheritance directly).
+A possible solution is to implement ECS instead of using OO like approach (Rust doesn't support inheritance directly).

 The logic for moving characters and items smoothly also resides here.
 As a grid based game, entities like characters use `Position` (row, column) to locate themselves.
 One problem with position is the entity snaps to the target position directly when moving, there is no smooth animation of moving from point A to point B. The solution is to add `Coordinate` (actual x and y) for entities.
 It allows the entity to locate between tiles when moving.
 Position and Coordinate can be easily converted into one another using methods in status manager.

 ### Terrains

 So far in Ruzzle, there are only two terrains: `Land` and `Hole`.
-Each terrain will have its own update logic for example falling logic is handled in the `update` of `hole.rs`.
+Each terrain will have its own update logic for example falling is handled in the `update` of `hole.rs`.

 ### Tile